ulricheck/gst-conan/doc/debian-package-quest.md

-# debian package quest
+# The quest for the right debian packages
-I struggled to find the correct set of debian packages to make this work.
+I struggled to find the correct set of debian packages to make this work on `ubuntu-18.04`.

-## the current set of debian packages
+## The current set of debian packages
 I determined the current set of debian packages by executing the following command on Linux Mint 19.1 (equivalent to Ubuntu 18.04).

 ```bash